 Check out a few of the ways honors students spent their summer.

 Honors Education majors Isabel “Izzy” Smith and Jay Scott were part of a summer research team that studied challenges currently facing K-12 education.
-Smith, Scott, and the rest of their team worked with faculty from the Department of Teacher Education to brainstorm ways to improve teacher recruitment programs and also ways that teachers can better address issues of gender, race, religion, and LGBTQ+ in the classroom.
+Smith, Scott, and the rest of their team worked with faculty from the Department of Teacher Education to brainstorm ways to improve teacher recruitment and education recruitment programs.
 The team has submitted their findings to the University of South Carolina Center for the Education and Equity of African American Students conference and to a peer-reviewed journal, and hopes to continue their work during the upcoming academic year.

 Developing the skills of a modern marine scientist